Dn98G/Phase1Project/README.md

 Examine a football club database

- Look for a club.
+ Look for a player.

- Sort clubs according to league
+ Sort player according to posostion

  When clicked, the club details are displayed.